U10 - U12 Puck Support Stations

 - Defense gets a point for stripping the puck and skating it out of the playing area, or if the puck goes out of play.

 - Offense gets a point if they can keep possession of the puck until the coach blows the whistle.

 - Head up!

 - Stick on the ice to give your teammate a target.

-- Posie when you have the puck.
-This is practice!
+- Poise when you have the puck.
+This takes practice!
 It is ok if you try new moves and make mistakes.

 - Move to open space without the puck.

 - Communicate verbally and non-verbally with your teammates.